Instant Pot Beef Stew

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

 This Instant Pot Beef Stew recipe is easy enough to be a mid-week dinner or fancy enough for dinner guests.
-What would typically take all day in the slow cooker, only takes a little over an hour from start to finish–and it’s hands-free for most of that time.
+What would typically take all day in the slow cooker, only takes a little over an hour from start to finish.
 You’ll take a short cut by using stew meat (no prepping raw meat!) and Yukon gold baby potatoes (no peeling!).

 Why I Love This Recipe

-Now, don’t confuse this Beef Stew, a classic comfort food, with an unhealthy choice, though.
-Thanks to grass-fed stew meat (or chopped grass-fed chuck roast from our favorite meat source) and all the vegetables included–onion, carrots, celery, garlic, potatoes, and peas–you’ll churn out a pretty darn nutritious and satiating one-pot-wonder.
-Serve with your favorite crusty bread and dinner is served!
+- One-Pot Wonder That’s Nutritious – Thanks to grass-fed stew meat (or chopped grass-fed chuck roast from our favorite meat source) and all the vegetables included–onion, carrots, celery, garlic, potatoes, and peas–you’ll churn out a pretty darn nutritious and satiating one-pot-wonder.

-I think leftovers taste even better the next day!
-Instant Pot Beef Stew leftovers can be reheated over low heat in the Instant Pot, stove, or microwave, but you may need to add a little extra broth to thin it out again.
+- Leftovers are the Bomb – Instant Pot Beef Stew leftovers can be reheated over low heat in the Instant Pot, stove, or microwave, but you may need to add a little extra broth to thin it out again.

 Ingredients Needed